 Instead of doing all things that are required, an agile team picks up one piece at a time, work together as a team to complete that piece properly and then move on to the next piece like first they will focus on performance issues of the application and test them and then report the bugs to be fixed.
 So they go piece by piece and eventually finish the project.

 Stories are often selected on the basis of the effort estimate and priority.
 All the challenges which will come while completing a story are also identified like some testing and technical challenges.
-Finally, the team decides final acceptance of a story and determine the deadline to complete that story.
+Finally, the team decides the final acceptance of a story and determines the deadline to complete that story.

-So to conclude, the agile methodology is adapted to make the process to complete faster and with perfection.
+So to conclude, the agile methodology is adapted to make the process complete faster and with perfection.
 This methodology can be applied to any type of work.
-It increases productivity and there is a high chance that the work will be error free.
+It increases productivity and there is a high chance that the work will be error-free.

 SaaS Testing Tools